silvester-zogaj/photo-gallery/README.md

-Photo gallery experimentation with grid and filtering images displayed based on the category selected.
+A photo gallery experimentation with grid and filtering images displayed based on the category selected.
 Active selection will remain active.
 Mobile view removes the sidebar automatically unless you press the arrow to manually open it up.

 When any image is clicked, the modal will open the the image selected.